-Substantially contemporaneously with the completion of this offering, holders of \$750 million aggregate principal amount of Petco Animal Supplies' outstanding Floating Rate Senior Unsecured Notes (the "Floating Rate Senior Notes"), which were issued in a private placement offering in January 2016 to finance the transactions contemplated by the Merger Agreement, will exchange \$450 million aggregate principal amount of such notes for a series of new notes to be issued by our Principal Stockholder.
+Substantially contemporaneously with the completion of this offering, holders of \$750 million aggregate principal amount of Petco Animal Supplies' outstanding Floating Rate Senior Unsecured Notes (the "Floating Rate Senior Notes") will exchange \$450 million aggregate principal amount of such notes for a series of new notes to be issued by our Principal Stockholder.
 Our Principal Stockholder will contribute the Floating Rate Senior Notes to us, which we will cancel and record as a capital contribution by our Principal Stockholder to us.
 For more information about the Floating Rate Senior Notes, please read Note 9 to our historical consolidated financial statements included elsewhere in this prospectus.